truehostcloud/ph-ee-connector-mtn/README.md

 - Zeebe-ops: Provides APIs for carrying out certain operations on zeebe such as uploading a bpmn file
 - Channel-connector: Provides APIs for initiating collection requests
-- Roster-connector: Acts as Account management system(CLIF) - any other ams connector can be used
+- Fineract-connector: Acts as Account management system(CLIF) - any other ams connector can be used

 A lot more services can be added to the above based on your needs, but to run the mtn-rw connector locally,